 Pete McGhee's Bio

-Trained in mantracking and clue awareness with Search and Rescue (Two rings have been found before I even switched on the machine based on ground evidence).
+Trained in mantracking and clue awareness with Search and Rescue (Two rings have been found before I even switched on the machine, and I was able to track straight to a set of keys lost in a few acres of orchard based on ground evidence).

 Pete McGhee - Recent Blog Post